akgeni/MovieRecommender_ApacheSpark/README.md

 ### How to Run?
-To run You need DataBricks community Account.(Free 6GB Cluster) :) import this notebook, And run-all.
+To run You need DataBricks community Account.(Free 6GB Cluster) :)

+import this notebook, And run-all.

 It will recommend you some movies.
 But Hey don't you want movie recommendation for yourself. :)

 #### Giving Inputs to the recommender.
-You need to fill in your ratings: my_user_id = 0
+You need to fill in your ratings: TopMovies has top 100 movies with their movieId, last entry is you rating, here I have given 3 for movieId 318.

+my_user_id = 0

 my_rated_movies = [